A Transdisciplinary Approach for Generating Synthetic but Realistic Domestic Sex Trafficking Networks: Development of the Network Generator

-\subsection{Details of the Network Generator}
+\subsection{\emph{Details of the Network Generator}}

-For single trafficker operations, we first generate the number of victims a trafficker has in their operation.
+Our network generator produces a network of $n_T$ single trafficker operations, where $n_T$ is an input.
+Interested researchers may access the network generator from the authors upon reasonable request.
+For each operation $i$, we first generate the number of victims $n_{vi}$ a trafficker has in their operation.
 The distribution we sample from is based on statistics gathered and validated by the domain experts.
 Based on the number of victims, we randomly determine if there is a bottom in the network.
 The probability of a bottom in the network grows significantly with respect to the number of victims, with a bottom almost surely present when there are at least six victims.
 If it is determined there is a bottom in the network, a new node is added to be the bottom, as the statistics collected for number of victims did not include a bottom as a victim.
-These observations were made based on a secondary analysis of previously collected interview data \citep{martin2014mapping, martin2017mapping}.
+These observations were made based on our secondary analysis of previously collected interview data in \cite{martin2014mapping, martin2017mapping}.